George Porter (New Zealand politician): Political career

 In 1959 he won a seat on the Wellington City Council on a Citizens' Association ticket.
-He was motivated to stand due to concerns that local government was neglecting to engage in properly planned development.
+He was motivated to stand due to concerns that the local government was neglecting to engage in properly planned development.
 He was chairman of the council's bylaws committee in his first term and was chairman of the housing committee from 1962 to 1974.
-Later Wellington Mayor Sir Michael Fowler later described Porter as an "extremely good" councillor.
+Wellington Mayor Sir Michael Fowler later described Porter as an "extremely good" councillor.

-Until 1962 the council had no committee for housing but Porter successfully argued for the creation of one and for the council to be involved with the development of housing lots for both sale and rent complimented with pensioner flats.
-Development began on better zoning and planning with many areas of the city combining land usage unhealthily, epitomised by the suburb of Te Aro which in the late 1950s was still a mix of factories, small business retailers amongst hundreds of slum-like houses.
+Until 1962 the council had no committee for housing but Porter successfully argued for the creation of one and for the council to be involved with the development of housing lots for both sale and rent complemented with pensioner flats.
+Development began on better zoning and planning with many areas of the city combining land usage unhealthily, epitomised by the suburb of Te Aro which in the late 1950s was still a mix of factories, small business retailers among hundreds of slum-like houses.
 Porter put forth the view that Wellington should formalise its approach to planning by putting in place standards that would avoid any further ad-hoc development.
 He worked with central government to secure funding to densify housing, replacing several hundred inner-city houses with larger apartment blocks which created more than 2,000 extra housing units in the city.

 Mixed with the densification were heritage-zone exceptions which led to the gentrification of suburbs that were once slums.
-Porter was also instrumental in the inclusion of papakainga into planning schemes to enable Māori to return to live and own property in ancestral lands.
+Porter was also instrumental in the inclusion of papakainga into planning schemes to enable Māori to return to, live in, and own property on ancestral lands.

 In 1970 he became deputy mayor and was approached to stand for the mayoralty in 1971, though he declined the nomination for "personal reasons", offering himself only for a council seat.
 By this time he had become synonymous with housing in Wellington.
 He retired from the council in 1974.
 He was also a member of the Wellington Regional Planning Authority (WRPA) and was its chairman from 1968 to 1974.
 When the WRPA was merged into the new Wellington Regional Council in 1980, Porter stood for election to the regional council (previously members were appointees).
 In a surprise result he failed to win a seat standing in the Wellington city ward.